dmsl/anyplace/server/README.md

     * Choose `SBT Task` and then write "run" in the `tasks` fields
 + (Tentatively) Refresh Viewer Packages: https://github.com/dmsl/anyplace/tree/master/server/public/anyplace_viewer
 + (Tentatively) Refresh Architect Packages:  https://github.com/dmsl/anyplace/tree/master/server/public/anyplace_architect
++ Ignore the directories which are generated with grunt.
+These essentially put all JavaScript into a single file, along with other artifacts like CSS and images.
+They should never be edited, and this excludes them from IDE's search.
+    - Exclude using:
+        -> `right click` on the sidebar folder
+        -> `Mark Directory as`
+        -> `Excluded`
+    - Directories to exclude:
+        + public/anyplace_architect/build
+        + public/anyplace_viewer/build
+        + public/anyplace_viewer_campus/build
 + Done!

 **Important**: In order to fully support the Play project you need download and install the Ultimate edition.
 **Important**: You need to have installed the JAVA enviroment.

 ## Build